NerdTech-aut/Leaflet.SymbolsOutlinedMaterial/README.md

 ![Leaflet.IconMaterial screenshot](screenshot.png "Leaflet.IconMaterial screenshot")

+## Usage demo
+In this repository you can find a demo file called [`demo.html`](demo.html).
+Just open it in your browser to see how it works.

 ## Using the plugin
 1. Include Material Symbols Outlined web font in your application.
 See [Google's Guide](https://developers.google.com/fonts/docs/material_symbols) to learn many ways of doing it.
 But most likely you will end up with something like that in the `<head>` of your HTML:
 ```html